singh-anshuman/fastmcp-poc/readme.md

 ## MCP Server POC

+#### Tasks
-Setting up a MCP server which is accessed by Claude Desktop host.
+- Setup up a MCP server which is accessed by Claude Desktop host.
+- Next Step: Setting up a MCP client